ckan/ckanext-xloader/README.rst

 To run the tests, do::

     nosetests --nologcapture --with-pylons=test.ini

+If you get error `function populate_full_text_trigger() does not exist` then you need a CKAN with https://github.com/ckan/ckan/pull/3786.
+(Even if you create the function on the test database, it gets cleared by: https://github.com/ckan/ckan/pull/3786/files#diff-33d20faeb53559a9b8940bcb418cb5b4R75 )

 ..
 To run the tests and produce a coverage report, first make sure you have
 .. coverage installed in your virtualenv (``pip install coverage``) then run::